vadimgierko/vadimgierko/README.md

 My name is Vadim Gierko and I’m
 - a **self-taught React / JavaScript (ES6+) developer**
-- with a 1.5 years of non-commercial programming experience
+- with a more than 1.5 years of non-commercial programming experience
 - & vast creative background

 based in Lublin/ Poland.